mbarbosa30/x4llet/replit.md

 Wallet generation uses `viem` for secp256k1 private keys, encrypted with WebCrypto API (AES-GCM with PBKDF2) and stored in IndexedDB.
 EIP-712 typed data signing enables gasless transfers.
 Session persistence stores the DEK in sessionStorage, with configurable auto-lock timers.
 WebAuthn passkey support is integrated for biometric unlock using a Data Encryption Key (DEK) pattern.

 ### Data Storage
 A PostgreSQL database with Drizzle ORM caches user data, wallets, authorizations, and blockchain data (balances, transactions, MaxFlow scores, exchange rates).
 USDC amounts are standardized to micro-USDC integers.
+GoodDollar (G$) uses 18 decimals - cached balance_formatted values are calculated by dividing raw balance by 10^18.
+Startup migrations (`migrateBackfillXpSpent`, `migrateFixGdBalanceFormatted`) run automatically and are idempotent.

 ### Network Configuration
 Supports Base (chainId: 8453), Celo (chainId: 42220), Gnosis (chainId: 100), and Arbitrum (chainId: 42161), with full gasless support for native USDC and USDC.e where applicable via EIP-3009.